sleepyOwl14/proximax-bc-docs/docs/support/writing-a-guide.md

 ## Before starting

-1. Open the [nem2-docs repository issues](https://github.com/nemtech/nem2-docs/issues), and find some ideas pending to be written.
+1. Open the [proximax-bc-docs repository issues](https://github.com/proximax-storage/proximax-bc-docs/issues), and find some ideas pending to be written.
 They have the label “great new issue”.
 2. Opt to contribute to one of them by adding a comment, or create a new issue with your guide idea.
 3. Check if you can classify your guide under one of the current categories.
 If not, create a new issue proposing a new category: